scaleflex/filerobot-image-editor/README.md

   };
 ```

-##### `reduceBeforeEdit.mode`: string | 'manual', 'auto'

-Manual mode will show a modal before editing where you can reduce size of the image.
-Auto mode will reduce the image in the background saving proportion.
+##### `reduceBeforeEdit.mode`: string | 'manual', 'auto' - Manual mode will show a modal before editing where you can reduce size of the image.
+Auto mode will reduce the image in the background (saving image proportion).

 ##### `reduceBeforeEdit.widthLimit`: number - Limit of the image width